Omolewu/laravelvue/readme.md

-Multipupose app using Laravel and VueJs
+Multipurpose app using Laravel and VueJs